 Harrisburg, Pennsylvania Population 2019

 Harrisburg is a city located in the state of Pennsylvania.
 It is the county seat of Dauphin County and also the capital of the state.
 The city has an estimated population of 48,904, making it the ninth most populous state in Pennsylvania.
 The city was once named as one of the best in the United States for raising a family, although it has faced some economic troubles in recent years.

 The region that is now the city of Harrisburg is believed to have been inhabited as far back as 3000 BC.
 Before being settled as a city, it was a crossroads for traders in its earliest days.
 Europeans did not reach the area until the early 1600s but did not settle at that time.
 The first European to settle in the area was John Harris, Sr. in 1719, later acquiring 800 acres of land.
 Toward the end of the 18th century, Harris’ son made plans for a town, and Harrisburg (named after the elder Harris) was incorporated in 1791.
 The city was designated as the capital in 1812.

-In its earliest days, Harrisburg was a pastoral town.
-After being named as the capital, the capitol building was built in 1822 and the city began to expand and its population grew.
+In its earliest days, Harrisburg was a rural town.
+After being named as the capital, the capitol building was built in 1822, and the city began to expand, and its population grew.
 The Pennsylvania Canal, residential homes and businesses were constructed during the early 1800s.
 At the time of the Civil War, Harrisburg served as a training center and rail center for the Union.
 It was targeted twice by the Army of Northern Virginia.
 Harrisburg was also a stopping point of the Underground Railroad.